Mental health resources and tools for non-Fraser Health staff.

 • Consider three things that went well today.

-• Be proud of the care you gave today.
+• Be proud of the care or service you gave today.

 • Check in with your colleagues before you leave – how are they doing?